aliallam123/Python-Bootcamp/Section 15 - Web Scraping/Introduction to Web Scraping.md

 I'll go through exercises like grabbing a title, class, image etc and some book examples too.
 Just practising different things step by step.

+For basic web scraping in Python you need:

+1. pip install requests - To make HTTP requests and get the webpage’s HTML content.
+2. pip install beautifulsoup4 -  (from bs4) – To parse and extract data from the HTML.